Giving The Pastor His Props

 That is a quick look at the work of a pastor—his purpose and his passion.
 So what does that have to do with you?

 For one thing, anything Paul says about the pastor’s call is true of God’s call on your life.
-You may not be called to vocational, full-time ministry, but as a member of Christ’s body you have a call and an anointing on your life.
-You are spiritually gifted and there is a place of service just right for you in the church.
+You may not be called to vocational, full-time ministry, but as a member of Christ’s body, you have a call and an anointing on your life.
+You are spiritually gifted, and there is a place of service just right for you in the church.
+You, too, have been called to present this mystery—Christ in you, the hope of glory—to the world in which you live.
+You should be no less passionate about God’s call on your life than your pastor’s calling.
+You, too, are a steward of God’s grace.
+So let me call you to a deeper commitment to the work of God and a great passion for His people.

-Then the pastor’s passion ought to be of interest to you because their work concerns your life.
+Furthermore, the pastor’s passion ought to be of interest to you because their work concerns your life.
 The pastor is not just doing it for the fun of it.
-No, the pastor’s passion is seeing Christ fully formed in you, seeing you fully mature in Christ.
-So what you shepherd is doing in ministry touches the very core of your spiritual life.
+No, the pastor’s passion is to see Christ fully formed in you, to see you fully mature in Christ.
+So what your shepherd is doing in ministry touches the very core of your spiritual life.

-Finally, because of the important role the pastor is so vital, make their job as easy for them as you can by joyfully entering into a partnership with them.
+Finally, because of the role the pastor plays, make his job as easy as you can by joyfully entering into a partnership with him.
 Make it a joint venture, where you fully cooperate with God and pastor in the process of your spiritual formation.
-Don’t worry that they’ll have too much time on his hands if you make it too easy for them.
+Don’t worry that he will have too much time on his hands if you make it too easy for him.
 Believe me, there will be plenty of other saints who seem to have a ministry of making the pastor’s life tough.

-The story is told of two guys riding their bicycle built for two up a steep hill.
+The story is told of two men riding their bicycles, built for two, up a steep hill.
 And when they finally made it to the top, the guy in front said, “Whew!
-That was the toughest climb…the steepest hill I’ve ever rode up.
+That was the toughest climb up the steepest hill I’ve ever tried.
 Didn’t know if we would ever make it up.”

-And the second guy said, “Yeah…and if it weren’t for me keeping my breaks on the whole way, we would have easily slid back down.”
+And the second guy said, “Yeah, and if it weren’t for me keeping my brakes on the whole way, we would have easily slid back down.”

-Don’t put on the brakes on while your pastor is peddling you to be presented perfect before Christ.
+Friend, don’t put the brakes on while your pastor is peddling you up the hill to be presented as perfect before Christ.

 One More Thing… “The authority by which the Christian leader leads is not power but love, not force but example, not coercion but reasoned persuasion.
 Leaders have power, but power is safe only in the hands of those who humble themselves to serve.” —John Stott